peterataylor/om-json/README.md

   * GeoJSON validation is not yet working.
 Need this for GeometryObservations
   * Timseries support (i.e. timeseriesML)
   * Gregorian time instants (gYearMonth etc.)
-  * Improve partitioning of schema (currently in one schema file)
+  * Improve partitioning of schema (currently each in one schema file, with cloned sections)
+  * ?replace role/relatedObservation with standard links rel/href?
   * Online validator